 How does a pediatric practice order tests, enter diagnoses, code, and bill for visits related to the COVID-19 pandemic?

-Read below to learn about the SNOMED-CT and ICD-10 diagnoses and CPT codes available for COVID-19 related visits.
-PCC Support can help you customize your chart note protocols to add specific diagnoses to chart notes.
+Read below to learn about the SNOMED-CT, ICD-10, and CPT codes available for COVID-19 related encounters.
+PCC Support can help you customize your chart note protocols, diagnoses, orders, and billing.

 Quick Coding Guide: You can download a reference guide to the codes described in this article here: PCC’s COVID-19 Coding Guide.
 This topic is evolving rapidly.
 PCC will update the coding guide and this article as we learn more.

-New Codes On Your System: In March, PCC updated your system to add vendor lab identifiers, SNOMED-CT descriptions, and the ICD-10 code to help with COVID-19 charting and billing. to make new codes and descriptions immediately available.
+New Codes On Your System: Throughout 2020, PCC has regularly updated your system to add vendor lab identifiers, SNOMED-CT descriptions, ICD-10 codes, and LOINC codes to help with COVID-19-related orders, charting and billing.
 Contact PCC Support if you have any questions.

 Code for Exposure to COVID-19 and Symptoms